Principal Guest Conductor of the Orchestra della Toscana

 In 2018 she’s been awarded with “Ethic Award” by the Oscar Pomilio Blumm Foundation in Pescara, the International Prize “San Francesco and Chiara d’Assisi” and the National Prize “Gentile da Fabriano” - section Carlo Bo for Art and Culture.

-In 2019 she received the XXI Carta Artistica Universale award - Fondazione Marianna and the Paul Harris Fellow from the Rotary Foundation.
+In 2019 she received the XXI Carta Artistica Universale award - Fondazione Marianna, the Paul Harris Fellow from the Rotary Foundation and the Premio Leonia per l’Audacia.
 She has recently been appointed member of the Consulta Femminile del Pontificio Consiglio della Cultura - the Feminine Council of Cultural Affairs held by the Vatican - for the triennium 2019-2021.

 Corriere della Sera included her in the list of the 100 women of the year 2016 and in that of the 50 women of the year 2017 in the world who stood out for their professionalism and were revolutionary, resilient, nonconformist, forerunner, champion of creativity, femininity and innovative resources.